 The lowest rarity.
 Items which can be found at very common rarity include media, portal keys, power cubes, resonators, ultra strikes, and XMP bursters.

 The highest rarity.
-Items which can be found at the very rare rarity include beacons, flip cards, heat sinks, key lockers, link amps, quantum capsules, multi-hacks, portal frackers, portal shields, SoftBank ultra links, transmuters, and XM tanks.
+Items which can be found at the very rare rarity include beacons, flip cards, heat sinks, hypercubes, key lockers, link amps, multi-hacks, portal frackers, portal shields, quantum capsules, SoftBank ultra links, and transmuters.

 - See: JARVIS virus